soupi/learn-haskell-blog-generator/src/04-markup/04-parsing_02.md

    Since creating new types in Haskell is cheap, this is a very viable solution.

-   In this case I'm going with the approach of not worrying about it too much, because it's a very local piece of code that can easily be fixed later if we'll see that its an issue.
+   In this case I'm going with the approach of not worrying about it too much, because it's a very local piece of code that can easily be fixed later if we see that it's an issue.

 5. Anyway, if you've used `-Wall` like I've suggested, you'd get a warning from GHC saying that the *"pattern matches are non-exhaustive"*.